This is a demo store. No orders will be fulfilled.

 ASTM E2397—11 Standard Practice for Determination of Dead Loads and Live Loads Associated with Vegetative Green Roof Systems (PDF Download)

-PURCHASE THE PDF DOWNLOAD VERSION AND GET IMMEDIATE ACCESS!!!
-This convenient option is a searchable PDF download that requires a PDF Reader.
-This option is mobile friendly and compatible with all devices, including mobile tablets and smart phones.
-The PDF Download is licensed per individual in which the individual can place on up to four electronic devices for their personal use.
+The PDF/Redline Download option contains PDF files of both the I-Code and a Redline version of the I-Code which shows changes from the previous edition marked in the color red.
+With the Redline you can see what has been changed from the previous edition.
+This option is a searchable PDF download that requires a PDF Reader.
+It is mobile compatible with mobile tablets and smart phones that support the PDF format.
+The PDF Download is licensed per individual, who may place the file on up to four electronic devices for their personal use.
 Distribution of the PDF is not permitted.
-For a volume license the PDF is licensed to the person in which it is assigned.
+For a volume license the PDF is licensed to the person to which it is assigned.
 Use on a local area network or other network is not permitted.

 1.1 This practice covers a standardized procedure for predicting the system weight of a vegetative (green) roof system.